TAbdiukov/SCAPTURE/README.md

 	( although I have the Icons8 licence, best safe than sorry)

 ### Interesting insights
-* Sometimes, upon startup, the tool captures out-of-place random icons, such as the classic Windows logo (on Windows 10!).
+* Sometimes, upon startup, the tool captures out-of-place random icons, such as the classic Windows logo (observed on Windows 10!).
 * Clipboard.GetData.Type *LITERALLY* lets you read and write everywhere, just like fmt str.
 It deals Booleans, sure, but still peculiar.